Parent Mentor Program

 Are you a parent or guardian of a child with special needs and is active in your community and want to provide support to other families?
 Consider becoming a Parent Mentor volunteer.

 Parent Mentors provide peer-to-peer support to other families with similar experience.
 Parent Mentors will get the opportunity to participate on Parent Panels, assist in outreach events, and participate in interviews, such as media or student research papers.
 If selected to become a Parent Mentor, volunteers must participate in the Parent-to-Parent (P2P) training that introduces families to mentoring methods, information, and resources.
-In addition, volunteers can also attend the Special Education Series, an extensive 8-month long program where they will receive training to get a better understanding of the special education system.
+In addition, volunteers can also attend the Special Education Series, an extensive 8-month long program where they will receive training to get a better understanding of the special education system, and Project Leadership, the alternating 8-month series where parents learn about public policy and making change for families of children with disabilities.

 Requirements: Must be a parent or guardian of a child with special needs or disability.
 Attend a Parent-to-Parent (P2P) training in June OR December.
 Option to attend the Special Education Series which runs from September through May (skipping December).